 The legend of the lucky cat temple states that somewhere in the early 17th century, Ii Naotaka (a feudal lord in the Edo Period) was saved from a heavy thunderstorm by a cat who invited him into this temple.
 To show his gratitude to the cat, Ii Naotaka decided to enshrine maneki neko here as they are believed to bring luck.

 There are two different kinds of maneki-neko, raising either their right or left paws.
 It is said that the right paw welcomes money and the left welcomes people.
 The maneki-neko of Gotokuji Temple raises its right-paw, meaning they grant wishes for wealth and prosperity.
 The best time to visit the temple and see as many lucky cats as possible is between January and February, when many people visit the temple to bring their offer and ask for their wishes to come true.

 4. Todoroki Valley

-Todoroki Valley, one of the many green spaces in Setagaya, will have you believe that you are in a completely different place.
+Todoroki Valley, one of the many green spaces in Setagaya, will make you believe that you are in a completely different place.
 The beautiful stretch of 1.2 km long offers a refreshing experience, especially in the hot, humid summer days.
-With bamboo trees, secret shrines and the rippling water of the narrow Yazawa River, Todoroki Valley is one of the best place to visit some nature in Tokyo.
+With bamboo trees, secret shrines and the rippling water of the narrow Yazawa River, Todoroki Valley is one of the best places to visit some nature in Tokyo.
 At the other end of the valley stands Todoroki Fudo, an atmospheric temple known as a sakura spot in spring.
 There is a Japanese garden to see and also there is a small cafe, Setsugekka, that serves delicious sweets and green tea.

 5. Carrot Tower

 The Carrot Tower (キャロットタワー) in Sangenjaya is a commercial building with an observation deck on the 26th floor, completed in 1996.
 It is the tallest building in Sangenjaya so you can enjoy an unblocked view of Tokyo’s skyline and when the weather is good you can see Yokohama’s landmarks, and Mount Fuji.
 The best part of it all is that the admission to the observation deck of the Carrot Tower is completely free!

 6. Setagaya Park